SRv6d/rpsl-rs/README.md

 To extract each individual object, the [parse_whois_response] function can be used to parse the response into a `Vec` containing all individual [ObjectView]s within the response.
 Examples can be found in the function documentation.

+## Contributing

+Contributions of all sizes that improve `rpsl-rs` in any way, be it DX/UX, documentation, performance or other are highly appreciated.
+To get started, please read the [contribution guidelines](.github/CONTRIBUTING.md).
+Before starting work on a new feature you would like to contribute that may impact simplicity, reliability or performance, please open an issue first.

 [RFC 2622]: https://datatracker.ietf.org/doc/html/rfc2622
 [Object]: https://docs.rs/rpsl-rs/latest/rpsl/struct.Object.html
 [ObjectView]: https://docs.rs/rpsl-rs/latest/rpsl/struct.ObjectView.html